hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 ### Step Six – Open your text editor

-At this point the hood.ie site tells you to "go nuts".
+At this point the hood.ie site tells you to “go nuts”.
 There are a few more steps you need to take before you can write your own hoodie app.

 In my case, I started sublime text with a new project for `hoodietut`.
 This was the folder created by hoodie in Step Two.